Should You Make Your Credit Card Payment Early?

 There is such a thing as paying your bill too early and it could result in your next payment being late.
 This can happen if you send your credit card payment before your statement closing date.
 That payment is applied to the current month and you’ll still have a payment due the next month.
 Say, for example, your statement closing date is on January 15th and you make an early payment on January 13th or 14th.
 That payment will be applied to the January billing period and the February payment on your January 15th billing statement is still due.

 Keeping up with billing cycles and closing dates can be difficult.
-Your online billing statement is the best place to check for your current minimum payment due.
+Your online billing statement is the best place to check for your current minimum payment due and the due date.
+If you check your statement and see that there's a minimum payment due, make sure you pay it before the date listed to avoid late charges.

 Sending your credit card payment early can also help you save interest.
 If your credit card issuer uses either the average daily balance or daily balance method, reducing your balance earlier in the billing cycle lowers the balance used to calculate your finance charge.
 The more days you have a lower balance, the lower your interest charges will be.
 If you wait until later in the billing cycle to make your payment, your balance will stay higher for longer in the billing cycle, which means your average balance will be higher and you'll pay more interest.